-When the FHP, dean of academic affairs and chancellor do not agree on the sanctions, the faculty member shall have the right to appeal to the Board of Governors.
+When the FHP, Vice Chancellor of Academic Affairs and chancellor do not agree on the sanctions, the faculty member shall have the right to appeal to the Board of Governors.
 If the sanction is dismissal, the decision may always be appealed to the Board of Governors.
 The appeal must be filed within 14 days of the receipt of written notification regarding implementation of sanctions from the chancellor.